 9. Koh Lanta

-Its close proximity to Phuket and Krabi (around 3 to 4 hours by bus or ferry) also means that you can easily find get here from Singapore for the weekend.
-A relatively quiet island that allows you to step away from the tourist trail and find some peace and tranquility on empty beaches and wild jungles.
+Its close proximity to Phuket and Krabi (around 3 to 4 hours by bus or ferry) also means that you can easily get here from Singapore for the weekend.
+Koh Lanta is a relatively quiet island that allows you to step away from the tourist trail and find some peace and tranquility on empty beaches and wild jungles.
+The tourists here are much calmer than on other islands, and it’s a great place to get some rest and relaxation from the buzz of other areas in Thailand.
 If you’re looking for somewhere quiet for your honeymoon or vacation, then Koh Lanta is the perfect island for you.
+Just be sure to choose the right time of year to visit, or you’ll run into bad weather!

 10. Koh Tao

 There, all the best-kept secrets!
 Any other suggestions?
 Please feel free to share.